 As an important note, although a protection order hearing is a civil hearing, the testimony and evidence presented may be used against the Respondent if there is a criminal case stemming from the same facts.
 For instance, in a domestic assault charge case, police officers often offer or assist the alleged victim in seeking a protection order against the accused/defendant.

 Even without a criminal case associated with the protection order hearing, it is very important to have an order of protection attorney representing you.
 As a Petitioner you want to ensure that you are protected and the best way to do that is to present your case effectively for why you require protection.
 Whereas, as a Respondent it is important to have a protection order attorney defending against the allegations made by the Petitioner because the restrictions of an order of protection may not be appropriate and, if the protection order is granted, a violation of the order of protection restrictions is a separate criminal charge for each violation.

 That is why it is very, very important that if you are involved in a protection order hearing – either as a Petitioner or a Respondent – that you have proper legal representation from a protection order attorney that can advise you as to how best approach the protection order hearing with your interests in mind.

-The Consequences of Violating an Order of Protection
+The Consequences of Violating an Order

-A violation of an Order of Protection will result in immediate arrest by the police.
+A violation of an Order of Protection in Tennessee will result in immediate arrest by the police.
 Violation of the temporary order can occur before the hearing and result in arrest and jail time.
 A violation of the extended Order of Protection is a misdemeanor and results in a fine of up to $2,500 and a jail sentence of up to 11 months and 29 days

 If you have received an Order of Protection notice or if you have been charged with a criminal offense, or are under criminal investigation, and want a strong defense attorney in Franklin, Williamson County, Nashville, or Middle Tennessee then contact us today to discuss your case and learn more about our strong legal representation!